SupaxInc/data-structure-and-algorithms/README.md

     - Time Complexity: O(1)
     - Space Complexity: O(n)

+    **More Readable Approach:** Use 1 stack but push arrays into it with a structure of [value, minimum value] to keep track of the min value of the current index.

+    - Time Complexity: O(1)
+    - Space Complexity: O(n)

-    **Solution:** Use two stacks, 1 for the actual stack, the other for the min numbers for the current position of the actual stack.
+    **Solution:** Use two stacks, 1 for the actual stack, the other for the min numbers for the current position of the actual stack. **Using 1 stack is much more readable.**

     ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/f87cabf2-8d22-410c-bb4c-b00e5c7c3bac/dfa2452c-b65e-44bc-ac48-fcd614cf78dd/Untitled.png)

     **Unique uses:**

     - Uses a second stack to see what min number is within an array
         - Compares with a positive infinite number to find the min number
+    - Uses 1 stack but pushes an array to keep track of [value, minimum value]

 ## 150 - Evaluate Reverse Polish Notation